Hi, and welcome to my ABC Fundraising review we'll be asking:

 It's up to you to make those calls, meet those people and sell, sell, sell!

-If you’re an extrovert who is good at talking to new people and making connections then I think you could do well at this.
+If you're an extrovert who is good at talking to new people and making connections then you could do well at this.

-On the other hand, if face to face selling is not your thing and the very idea of cold calling people to try drum up sales sends shivers down your spine then maybe this isn’t the work from home biz opp for you.
+On the other hand, if face to face selling is not your thing and the very idea of cold calling sends shivers down your spine then maybe this isn't the work from home biz opp for you.

-In the last 25 years they’ve helped 50,000+ groups across the US to raise $50million and have built a solid reputation for themselves.
-This can only make your job representing the company and selling their products that bit easier.
+In the last 25 years, they've helped 50,000+ groups across the US to raise $50 million and have built a solid reputation.
+This will only make your job representing the company and selling their products that bit easier.

-ABC Fundraising have ingeniously designed their products in such a way that everybody benefits.
+ABC Fundraising has ingeniously designed their products in such a way that everybody benefits.

-If you sign up you’ll get access to their distributor support team who you can all at anytime to get your questions answered.
+Sign up and you'll get access to their distributor support team who you can call at any time to get your questions answered.

 In terms of training, they'll give you a host of training videos designed to help you become a ‘fundraising expert' as fast as possible.

-These are people from your area who have already requested more information through the website.
-This means these are people actively looking for help with fundraising.
+These are people from your area who have already requested more information through the website, people actively looking for help with fundraising.

-As a salesperson this gives you a huge advantage.
+As a salesperson, getting leads like this gives you a huge advantage.

-It’s also worth noting that there’s no minimum sales quotas you have to fill and there’s no recurring payments to make after the inital starter pack cost.
+It's also worth noting that there are no minimum sales quotas to fill and no recurring payments to make after the initial starter pack.

 I have no problem with them saying, “You're watching a pre-recorded video but leave your questions in the box below and we'll email you with a response personally within the next 24 hours.”

-But instead we’re kinda forced to go along with this whole charade of pretending it’s live that’s so obviously not the case…
+But instead, we're forced to go along with this whole charade of pretending it's live when it's clearly not…

-While I know this is a common marketing tactic being used right now, they are still deliberately misleading people and it just comes across as scammy in my opinion.
+While I know this is a common marketing tactic being used right now, they are still deliberately misleading people and it just comes across as scammy.

 More and more now we're shopping online and without a way to market yourself online you could lose out on those all-important commissions.